 In some species, one male with one or a few females is the grouping pattern.
 However in other species (Hamadryas baboons, geladas, mandrills, drills, and some odd-nosed monkeys, such as snub-nosed monkeys), one-male units (OMUs) congregate into larger and larger groupings, in a multi-tiered or nested fashion, depending on their current activity.
-In the majority of one-male group (OMG) species, females are related but as groups get larger, they split along matrilines, increases.
+In the majority of one-male group (OMG) species, females are related but as groups get larger, they split along matrilines, meaning that a group of closely related females may splinter when competition increases.
 In addition, females may move between groups, especially in the colobines (African Colobus monkeys).
 They are small- to medium-sized monkeys and thus can subsist on a variety of foods, primarily insects and fruit, both of which are indefensible food items, from a female perspective.
 Thus while a group is beneficial, it does not need to be large.
 It may be a bit of an oversimplification that female resources drive primate social organization, but it is a useful model with demonstrated heuristic value.